nicktoumpelis/HiBeacons/README.md

 The main branch of the project is the *swift* branch, but you can still find the old Objective-C code at the *obj-c* branch.
 Note that the old branch has some bugs, that I have fixed in the new one.

-*The app is fully documented, and should compile with Xcode 6.4 and work correctly on iOS 8.*
+*The app is fully documented, and should work well with Xcode 7.2, iOS 9, and watchOS 2.*

 ## Screenshot